seanmavila/busterblock/README.md

 5. type command: npm install http-server -g
 6. to connect to server type command: http-server "File path to webdir including quotes"
 7. type the ip and port such as "127.0.0.1:8080" into internet browser
+8. Install mysql and import busterblock.sql into mysql workbench or through cmd/terminal (the tables are not complete)